Mauser C96: History

 Within a year of its introduction in 1896, the C96 had been sold to governments and commercially to civilians and individual military officers.
 The Mauser C96 pistol was popular with British officers (who had to purchase their own sidearms) around the turn of the 20th century.
 Mauser supplied the C96 to Westley Richards in the UK for resale.
 By the onset of World War I, however, the C96's popularity with the British military had waned.

-As a military sidearm, the pistols saw service in various wars including the Easter Rising and Irish War of Independence, as well as World War I and the Irish Civil War, when the gun was nicknamed "Peter the Painter", after the contemporary Latvian anarchist of the same name (so nicknamed by the Metropolitan Police) who was believed to use this gun, and because the pistol grip looked like a brush handle, the Estonian War of Independence, the Spanish Civil War, the Chinese Civil War, and World War II.
+As a military sidearm, the pistol saw service in various wars including the Easter Rising and Irish War of Independence, as well as World War I and the Irish Civil War, when the gun was nicknamed "Peter the Painter", after the contemporary Latvian anarchist of the same name (so nicknamed by the Metropolitan Police) who was believed to use this gun, and because the pistol grip looked like a brush handle.
+It was also used during the Estonian War of Independence, the Spanish Civil War, the Chinese Civil War, and World War II.
 During the Warlord Era in China, European embargoes on exporting rifles to Chinese warlords meant that the C96 became a mainstay of the period's armies, and the basic form of the pistol was extensively copied.
 The C96 also became a staple of Bolshevik commissars from one side and various warlords and gang leaders from another in the Russian Civil War, known simply as "the Mauser".
 Communist revolutionaries Yakov Yurovsky and Peter Ermakov used Mausers to execute the Russian imperial family in July 1918.